Common WorkCover Claim Mistakes

 Error 5: Returning to work early

-You should follow your doctor’s instructions to rest and recuperate.
-You must see a lawyer if your doctor says you have healed and can return to work or perform light duties.
-Your insurance company might not be looking out for your best interests but instead is trying to limit your compensation.
-Our personal injury lawyers can advise you on your legal rights if this happens.
-Get legal help now.
+That’s why you should follow your doctor’s instructions to rest and recuperate.
+You could seek advice from a lawyer if your doctor says you have healed and can return to work or perform light duties.
+Your insurance company might not be looking out for your best interests, but instead is trying to limit your compensation.

-Error 6: Being unaware of your workers’ compensation entitlements
+Error 6: Not knowing your workers’ compensation entitlements

 You may miss out if unaware of the available workers’ compensation benefits.
-If you don’t understand all your legal rights, you may trust your employer’s insurance company to treat you fairly.
+If you don’t understand all your legal rights, you may trust your employer’s insurance company to give you fair treatment.
 Sometimes, this isn’t true.

 Suppose WorkCover QLD accepts your work-related injury claim.
 In that case, you could receive rehabilitation and medical treatment payments, lost income, injury-related travel costs, a lump sum, future medical costs, and a permanent impairment payout.